TAU-FASTLab/CHARM/UC5/IoT Agent Version 2 (Containerized)/README.md

 ```
 ### Aproach 2: Creating all containers at one using a docker-compose file
-## Open the docker compose file and add all IoT Agents specifying theier config file names as environment variables
+## Open the docker compose file and add all IoT Agents specifying their config file names as environment variables
 ```
   # IoT Agent
   iot-agent: